njoy/NJOY2016/docs/testDescription.md

 [[input](https://raw.githubusercontent.com/njoy/NJOY2016/master/tests/53/input)]
 [[input](https://raw.githubusercontent.com/njoy/NJOY2016/master/tests/54/input)]

-  These tests were added following issue [\#138](https://github.com/njoy/NJOY2016/issues/91) in which a charged particle ACE file is produced with NaN values due to an error in the Coulomb elastic scattering cross section for identical particles.
+  These tests were added following issue [\#138](https://github.com/njoy/NJOY2016/issues/138) in which a charged particle ACE file is produced with NaN values due to an error in the Coulomb elastic scattering cross section for identical particles.
 These 5 tests cover most of the different possibilities we may encounter:
 - test 50: LAW=5 LTP=12 for identical particles with a spin s = 0 (this file produces NaN values)
 - test 51: LAW=5 LTP=12 for different particles (as expected, this remains the same before and after the fix)
 - test 52: LAW=5 LTP=1 for identical particles with a spin s = 0.5 (as expected, this remains the same before and after the fix)
 - test 53: LAW=5 LTP=1 for identical particles with a spin s = 1 (this changes due to the fix but the original file does no have NaN values, as expected)
 - test 54: LAW=5 LTP=1 for different particles (as expected, this remains the same before and after the fix)

+## Test Problem 55-59

+Currently assigned in unmerged fixes

+## Test Problem 60

+This test was added to following issue [\#124](https://github.com/njoy/NJOY2016/issues/124) following processing issues using IRDFF-II ENDF files.

+## Test Problem 61

+This test was added to following issue [\#163](https://github.com/njoy/NJOY2016/issues/163).
+Whenever an `ACER` check run changed the library suffix, it was ignored.
+This has been fixed now and this test was added to validate the fix.